puvishasundar/CyberLens-Ai/README.md

 ## 🛡️ What Is CyberLens AI?

 CyberLens AI is a **real-time AI-powered cybersecurity intelligence platform** built to protect everyday users — especially job seekers and students — from online scams, phishing attacks, and digital fraud.
-It combines machine learning, natural language processing (NLP), heuristic rule engines, and computer vision into a single, beautifully designed web dashboard.
+It combines machine learning, natural language processing (NLP), heuristic rule engines, and computer vision into a single web-based security dashboard.

 The core mission is simple: **detect digital threats before victims are harmed.** Whether the threat arrives as a suspicious WhatsApp message, a fake job offer email, a malicious URL, a fraudulent QR code, or a scam-laced PDF — CyberLens AI can scan and score it in seconds.